jrfonseca/memtrail/README.markdown

 About
 =====

-THIS IS WORK IN PROGRESS AND IS NOT READ FOR GENERAL CONSUMPTION.
+THIS IS WORK IN PROGRESS AND IS NOT READY FOR GENERAL CONSUMPTION.

 **memtrail** is a `LD_PRELOAD` based memory debugger/profiler for Linux.